By Patricia Belyea

 Victoria, my daughter and business partner, runs the Okan Arts Online Shop.
 She’s moving (destination soon to be revealed) and the shop will move with her.
 So Victoria is also embarking on a new adventure!

-As already announced, our fabric shop is closed until the first week of January 2022.
+As already announced, our fabric shop is closed until early 2022.
 We appreciate everyone’s patience as Victoria relocates and sets up our shop again.